ZoinerTejada/hdinsight-docs/hdinsight-hadoop-create-linux-clusters-adf.md

                 "linkedServiceName": "HDInsightOnDemandLinkedService"
             }
         ],
-        "start": "2016-01-01T00:00:00Z",
+        "start": "2017-01-01T00:00:00Z",
-        "end": "2016-01-31T00:00:00Z",
+        "end": "2017-01-31T00:00:00Z",
         "isPaused": false
     }
 }
 ```

 The pipeline contains one activity, HDInsightHive activity.
-As both start and end dates are in January 2016, data for only one month (a slice) is processed.
+As both start and end dates are in January 2017, data for only one month (a slice) is processed.
 Both *start* and *end* of the activity have a past date, so the Data Factory processes data for the month immediately.
 If the end is a future date, the data factory creates another slice when the time comes.
 For more information, see [Data Factory Scheduling and Execution](../data-factory/data-factory-scheduling-and-execution.md).

 ## Clean up the tutorial

-### Delete the blob containers created by on-demand HDInsight cluster
+### Delete the blob containers created by the on-demand HDInsight cluster
-With on-demand HDInsight linked service, an HDInsight cluster is created every time a slice needs to be processed unless there is an existing live cluster (timeToLive); and the cluster is deleted when the processing is done.
-For each cluster, Azure Data Factory creates a blob container in the Azure blob storage used as the default stroage account for the cluster.
-Even though HDInsight cluster is deleted, the default blob storage container and the associated storage account are not deleted.
+With the on-demand HDInsight linked service, an HDInsight cluster is created every time a slice needs to be processed unless there is an existing live cluster (`timeToLive`); and the cluster is deleted when the processing is done.
+For each cluster, Azure Data Factory creates a blob container in the Azure Blob Storage used as the default stroage account for the cluster.
+Even though the HDInsight cluster is deleted, the default blob storage container and the associated storage account are not deleted.
 This behavior is by design.
 As more slices are processed, you see many containers in your Azure blob storage.
-If you do not need them for troubleshooting of the jobs, you may want to delete them to reduce the storage cost.
+If you do not need them for troubleshooting the jobs, you may want to delete them to reduce the storage cost.
 The names of these containers follow a pattern: `adfyourdatafactoryname-linkedservicename-datetimestamp`.

 Delete the **adfjobs** and **adfyourdatafactoryname-linkedservicename-datetimestamp** folders.
 The adfjobs container contains job logs from Azure Data Factory.